isaacwisdom/RemarkableLamyEraser/README.md

 Press and hold to erase, release to use as a normal pen.
 Double click the button to undo.
 Note that at the moment, double pressing to undo only works for portrait documents in right handed orientation.

 Further customization can be done by adding arguments to ExecStart line of the LamyEraser.service file.
-This can be opened with `nano ~/RemarkableLamyEraser/LamyEraser.service`
+This can be opened with `nano ~/RemarkableLamyEraser/LamyEraser.service`.
-The support arguments are:
+The supported arguments are:
 `--press`   Press and hold to erase, release to use as a normal pen. *This is the default behavior.*
 `--toggle`  Press the button to erase, press the button again to swtich back to a normal pen.
 `--double-press undo` Double click the button to undo. *This is the default behavior.*
 `--double-press redo` Double click the button to redo.
-For example, this line would use the toggle mode and redo on a double click `ExecStart=/home/root/RemarkableLamyEraser/RemarkableLamyEraser --toggle --double-press redo`
+For example, this line would use the toggle mode and redo on a double click:
+`ExecStart=/home/root/RemarkableLamyEraser/RemarkableLamyEraser --toggle --double-press redo`